 These include cash in the bank, CDs, the cash value of insurance policies, investments, etc. Income includes regular paychecks, Social Security, or child support payments.

 Both income and resources are potentially “counted” by Medicaid as “available.”
-To qualify for assistance, available income and resources must be carefully spent or transferred away.
+Available income and resources must be carefully spent or transferred away to qualify for assistance.

 Some resources are exempt.
-Medicaid rules exclude them from the $2,000 limit and they are sheltered from Medicaid’s requirement that the applicant must spend down almost everything before assistance will be available.
+Medicaid rules exclude them from the $2,000 limit, and they are sheltered from Medicaid’s requirement that the applicant must spend down almost everything before assistance becomes available.

 For example, a married couple’s residence, one motor vehicle per person, household goods and furnishings, medical equipment, jewelry, and other items are exempt.
 So, an ill spouse can still qualify for Medicaid assistance even if the couple owns those resources.